A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models: Coverings of semistable models of curves

-In this section we apply the techniques from this paper to tame coverings of semistable models of curves.
 We first review some terminology and well-known results on coverings of semistable models.
+Throughout this section, $K$ will be a discretely valued complete field of characteristic zero with valuation ring $R$, uniformizer $\pi$ and normalized valuation $v(\pi)=1$.
+We will assume for simplicity that the residue field $k$ is algebraically closed.
 All curves in this section are smooth, proper and geometrically connected.
-A marked curve $(X,D)$ over a field $K$ is a curve $X/K$ together with a finite set of closed points $D\subset{X}$.
-Let $(X',D')$ and $(X,D)$ be marked curves over a discretely valued field $K$ with valuation ring $R$.
+A marked curve $(X,D)$ is a curve $X/K$ together with a finite set of closed points $D\subset{X}$.
+Let $(X',D')$ and $(X,D)$ be marked curves.
 We assume for simplicity that $D'\subset X'(K)$ and $D\subset X(K)$.
 A covering of marked curves is a covering $X'\to{X}$ with $\phi^{-1}(D)=D'$ such that the ramification locus of $\phi$ is contained in $D'$.
 A strongly semistable model of a marked curve $(X,D)$ is a semistable model $\mathcal{X}$ of $X$ (see \cite[Chapter 10, Definition 3.14]{liu2}) such that every irreducible component of the special fiber $\mathcal{X}_{s}$ is smooth, and every point of $D$ reduces to a smooth point of $\mathcal{X}_{s}$ under the reduction map